We the Best Music Group

 We the Best Music Group is an American record label founded by DJ Khaled in 2008.
-Namesake of one of Khaled's catchphrases, it has operated as an imprint of Def Jam Recordings since 2023.
+Named after one of Khaled's catchphrases, it has operated as an imprint of Def Jam Recordings since 2023.
 Previously, the label operated an imprint of Island Def Jam's division Def Jam South (2008–2011), Universal Republic's division Cash Money Records (2011–2015), and Sony Music's division Epic Records (2016–2022).
-Artists who have signed to We the Best include Khaled himself, Ace Hood, Mavado, Steph Lecor, Kent Jones, Flipp Dinero, and Vado among others.
+Artists who have signed to We the Best include Khaled himself, Ace Hood, Mavado, Steph Lecor, Kent Jones, Flipp Dinero, and Vado.